hermit-os/kernel/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-libhermit-rs is being developed on [GitHub](https://github.com/hermitcore/libhermit-rs).
+The kernel is being developed on [hermitcore/kernel](https://github.com/hermitcore/kernel).
 Create your own fork, send us a pull request, and chat with us on [Zulip](https://hermit.zulipchat.com/).